jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 An `sgv:structured-collection` is a resource collection (@sec:resource-collection) that explicitly describes its structure.
 The collection defines a filter, each resource is compared against this filter.
-If a resource passes, the resource is saved into the collection.
+If a resource passes, the resource is stored into the collection.
-The collection later defines where the resource should be saved.
+The collection later defines where the resource should be stored.
 Where a normal resource collection can contain resources in a graph structure, a structured container adds the important restriction of a tree.
 It has been proven that this tree structure limitation heavily restricts the interface @bib:whats-in-pod.

 === Canonical Collection <sec:canonical-collection>

-A `sgv:canonical-collection` is a structured collection (@sec:unstructured-collection) that saves @rdf resources.
+A `sgv:canonical-collection` is a structured collection (@sec:unstructured-collection) that stores @rdf resources.
-When entering a Solid pod, we check what canonical containers want to save the resource.
+When entering a Solid pod, we check what canonical containers want to store the resource.
-The collections then individually decide where to save the resource.
+The collections then individually decide where to store the resource.

 === Derived Collection <sec:derived-collection>

 A `sgv:derived-collection` is a structured collection (@sec:structured-collection) that contains (part of) resources contained in one or more other collections.
 Existing work around derived resources in solid specifies a "template", "selector" and "filter"~@bib:vanherwergenderived.
 @sgv uses those same components but in a different format.
-The template describes where the resource should be saved, in @sgv this is done using the group strategy (@sec:group-strategy).
+The template describes where the resource should be stored, in @sgv this is done using the group strategy (@sec:group-strategy).
 The selector describes what resources are derived.
 In @sgv the selector is a combination of the Resource Description and Source in the "Derived from" node.
 As for the filter or projection, @sgv uses a construct query over the rdf resource.
 This is different than the work of #cite(<bib:vanherwergenderived>, form: "author") where the construct if performed on @http resources~@bib:vanherwergenderived.